lpolovets/lpolovets.github.io/v2/README.md

 ## We invest in hard tech and hard sectors

-#### Nuclear reactor.
-Organoids sawmills.
+#### Nuclear reactors.
+Organoids.
+Next gen sawmills.
 Drone swarms.
 Surgical robots.
 Farm automation.
 3d printers.
 Industrial scale batteries.
 IVF 2.0.

 #### **The 21st century is going to be amazing.**